 Regardless of if you’re doing a Whole30 or not (I’m not!), this recipe is a total winner.
 If you’re looking for more dinner inspiration, check out our list of easy Whole30 recipes!

 And….it’s all made on one pan.
 That’s what I do best, you know?
 Avoiding extra dishes at all costs.
 Oh, and making good food.

 About this Whole30 Chicken Thighs Sheet Pan Meal

-The evolution of this recipe began with chicken thighs with a little fresh chimichurri on the top, but as much as I love a good chimichurri, sometimes it can be bold and overpowering.
-It also can appear intimidating at first glance for people that maybe aren’t as comfortable in the kitchen (although, it really isn’t).
+The evolution of this recipe began with chicken thighs with a little fresh chimichurri on the top, but as much as I love chimichurri, sometimes it can be bold and overpowering.
+It also can appear intimidating to make, especially for our friends who aren’t as comfortable in the kitchen .

 Tip: Love garlic?
-Ben doesn’t, so I often opt for garlic powder over fresh garlic, but 1-2 cloves of minced garlic would be great in this recipe in place of the garlic powder.
+Ben doesn’t, so I often opt for garlic powder over fresh garlic, but 1-2 cloves of minced garlic are great in this recipe in place of the garlic powder.

 Not that it’s uncommon for me to do this, but I was definitely eating this for lunch on the day I photographed it.
 I’m not sure it was even noon.
 Sometimes I even sit on the floor of my studio and eat, but I think I waited to start eating until I was back downstairs and had put the stuff I wasn’t going to eat into the fridge.

 I’m a bit of a crazy person about food safety, and by the time I finish photographing something, it’s about time for it to chill out in the fridge, you know?

 This is a great meal for the meat and potato lovers in the crowd.
 The smashed potatoes get perfectly crispy on the outside, but are soft and silky on the inside.